-A COLLABORATION built on more than 10 years of friendship and a northern suburb are behind the $7000 acquisitive prize in this year’s City of Joondalup Community Invitation Art Award.
+A COLLABORATION built on more than 10 years of friendship and a northern suburb is behind the $7000 acquisitive prize in this year’s City of Joondalup Community Invitation Art Award.

 Trevor Bly and Patrick Doherty’s It’s Not a Party Without the Devil features a silk screen print of the bearded Bly, Doherty’s painted-on red devil head and Craigie’s postcode 6025 tagged like graffiti.